Machine Learning Research: Cost-Aware Tracker Blocking in Firefox: Index

 Distribution.
 Model updates ship via Firefox Remote Settings, the same infrastructure used to distribute the Disconnect list.
 Quarterly retraining means a new model file is pushed alongside the next Disconnect list refresh.
 No browser update is required for a model change.

 Inference path.
 When Enhanced Tracking Protection blocks a request, Firefox accumulates the cost prediction in the background.
 The block decision is unchanged — it remains a deterministic check against the Disconnect list.
-The model runs after the block on a non-hot-path code path, asynchronously, and updates the user’s weekly tally.
+The model runs after the block, asynchronously, and updates the user’s weekly tally.
 The user never waits on inference.
 The aggregation layer that feeds the tally is the same metrics service I built for the count version of the widget.

 Feature availability.
-Every input the model needs is already exposed by Firefox’s nsIChannel and nsILoadInfo interfaces at the point where ETP intercepts a request: the request URI maps to all URL features, the content policy type maps to resource type, the loading principal maps to initiator type, and the HTTP method is directly accessible.
+Every input the model needs is already exposed by Firefox’s nsIChannel and nsILoadInfo interfaces at the point where ETP intercepts a request: the request URI maps to all URL features, the content policy type to resource type, the loading principal to initiator type, the HTTP method directly.
 No new instrumentation is required.
-The TF-IDF vocabulary and SVD projection matrix ship as static artifacts (~2 MB) alongside the ONNX model.

 Size context.
-The path-level lookup table that achieves comparable per-request accuracy on the test set would extrapolate to roughly 1.1 GB at full deployment scale.
-The model is roughly 2,000× smaller.
-The Disconnect list itself is ~5 MB.
-The cost model adds a ~500 KB artifact next to a 5 MB blocklist to enable a feature the blocklist alone cannot provide.
+The path-level lookup table that achieves comparable accuracy would extrapolate to roughly 187 MB at full deployment scale — 350× the size of the model.
+The cost model adds a ~500 KB artifact next to the Disconnect blocklist to enable a feature the blocklist alone cannot provide.
+That ratio — same accuracy, 1/350th the size — is the case for ML over a table.

 The negative finding: domain-level estimation does not need ML